Alex the Astronaut: 2019–2020: The Theory of Absolutely Nothing

 Lynn released the single "I Like To Dance" on 8 August 2019. which Brooklyn Vegan described as "tuneful folk-pop to tell a haunting story".

 In January 2020, Alex the Astronaut released the single "I Think You're Great" and "Split the Sky" in April.
 The track references the film franchise, Harry Potter, in the opening line where Lynn sings "I've been colder, watching Harry Potter looking older".
 Alex The Astronaut tweeted the inspiration upon release, and James and Oliver Phelps, who played the Weasley twins, both retweeted the post.

 In May 2020, Lynn announced her album The Theory of Absolutely Nothing, scheduled for release on 21 August 2020, and released a subsequent single titled "Lost".

 The Theory of Absolutely Nothing was released on 21 August 2020, with Lynn releasing the single "Caught in the Middle" on the same day.
 The accompanying music video for the single features an appearance from Lindy Morrison of the Go-Betweens, and shows the two playing tennis and drumming competitively.
 The Line of Best Fit described her debut album as "a record packed full of vibrant, witty, insightful and heart-rending storytelling, all hooked around rich and tender folk-pop melodies".
 NME Australia praised the album as a "dynamic, ambitious debut" and gave it a five-star review.

 2021–present: How to Grow a Sunflower Underwater

-On 19 November 2021, Lynn released "Growing Up" which according to triple j, is her "favourite, most honest song she's written".
+On 19 November 2021, Lynn released "Growing Up" which according to triple j, is her "favourite, most honest song" she has written.
 Its sequel "Airport" was released in January 2022.
 On 3 March 2022, Lynn released "Octopus" and announced the release of her second studio album, How to Grow a Sunflower Underwater.

 Personal life

-Lynn identifies as gay.
-She was diagnosed with ASD in May 2021.
+Lynn identifies herself as gay.
+She has been quoted as saying she is "not at a definitive spot" in her gender identity journey.
+Lynn uses she/they pronouns.
+Lynn was diagnosed with autism in May 2021.